 Consuelo Faust is the founder and director of Rhythm and Motion Dance Program, a San Francisco institution since 1979.
 Trained in ballet and modern dance, Faust performed and choreographed throughout the '70s and '80s with a number of San Francisco companies, as well as with her own troupe, Consuelo Faust and Dancers.
 In the 1990's Rhythm and Motion expanded to become a comprehensive center for dance and a home base for master dance instructors from around the world.
 In 2006 Rhythm and Motion Dance Program launched a partnership with The ODC Dance Commons, a center for the arts in the Mission District that includes a school, a professional dance company, and a theater.
 Faust has always been fascinated with the intersection of popular culture and formal art.
 Her work is motivated by the idea that "anyone can dance” and her well-known dance-workout program brings the skills and choreography of trained dancers to classes for the general public.
 Her inspiration lies in the ongoing work of creating a fun, safe, and healthful environment for people of all walks of life to experience the joy of dance.
 She is proud to have recently collaborated with others in the Mayor’s Shape-Up SF program.

-CHRISTY BOLINGBROKE (Theater Director) joined ODC in January 2011 and is now serving as Director for the Theater.
+CHRISTY BOLINGBROKE (Deputy Director for Advancement) joined ODC in January 2011 as the Theater Director and is now serving as Deputy Director for Advancemnet.
 She has an extensive background in dance performance, arts education at both the high school and university levels, and arts management across the field.
 Christy earned a BA in Dance from the University of California, Los Angeles and is a graduate of the DeVos Institute for Arts Management Fellowship program at the John F. Kennedy Center for the Performing Arts in Washington, DC.
 She is a former Board President of the Dance Resource Center of Greater Los Angeles, and a founding member of Emerging Leaders for New York Arts.
 Most recently, she was the Director of Marketing at the Mark Morris Dance Group where her achievements included increasing ticket sales in tour markets worldwide and activating Access/MMDG events in major hub cities such as Seattle, Houston, Boston, New York City, and Berkeley.